gardener/gardener/docs/usage/shoot_updates_and_upgrades/worker_pool_k8s_versions.md

+---
+title: Controlling the Kubernetes Versions for Specific Worker Pools
+weight: 3
+---

 # Controlling the Kubernetes Versions for Specific Worker Pools

 Since Gardener `v1.36`, worker pools can have different Kubernetes versions specified than the control plane.